 There are two options for calculating your UGPA:

-- Utilize the GPA Calculator from Foreign Credits to create a line-by-line assessment of your UGPA.
-If you use the GPA Calculator from Foreign Credits, please copy and paste the full converted results (class, credits/hours, grade, US grade, and GPA) into a word processing or spreadsheet program to create a PDF document for upload.
+- Utilize the GPA Calculator from Scholaro to create a line-by-line assessment of your UGPA (do not simply convert your overall average, or semester averages).
+If you use the GPA Calculator from Scholaro, please copy and paste the full converted results (class, credits/hours, grade, US grade, and GPA) into a word processing or spreadsheet program to create a PDF document for upload.

-- Purchase a credential evaluation from one of the following vendors and upload the official evaluation results: ECE, Foreign Credits, or WES.
+- Purchase a credential evaluation from one of the following vendors and upload the official evaluation results: ECE, Scholaro, or WES.

 Below are some important points to remember when calculating your UGPA.

 - It is not necessary to pay for a credential evaluation if you are using the Scholaro GPA Calculator.
 Therefore, we suggest this method.
 You will need to cut and paste the converted results into a word processing or spreadsheet program to create a PDF document for upload.
 Otherwise, the results will be cut off.
 This may result in a significantly longer processing time.

 - The UGPA should include all undergraduate course work completed at the time of submission of the application.

 - If you attended more than one school, you must include the grades from all undergraduate schools in calculating your UGPA.
 If your schools are in different countries or use different scales, please run the Scholaro Reports GPA Calculator for each school.
 To arrive at a cumulative GPA, use the example below:

 - School 1: 20 credits x 3.9 GPA = 78